spences10/scottspence.me/src/pages/md/faq.md

   the community, and how you help your team continue to learn and grow.

-* Work life balance is a big deal for me I really don not want to go over a 42.5 hour working week.
+* Work life balance is a big deal for me I really **do not** want to go over a 42.5 hour working week.

 ### What's your preferred stack?